 Source: Really good emails

-The welcome email was for anyone who joined an email list, but an onboarding email is sent to users who have just started to use your service.
+The welcome email is for anyone who joined an email list, but an onboarding email is sent to users who have just started to use your service.
 A funny onboarding email can make a good impression and make you seem approachable to the user, so they won't hesitate to contact you if they have any doubts or problems.

 Companies have always experimented with promotional emails to change content, CTA, and layout because it's hard to get people hooked enough to convert into customers.
 However, you can change how you promote and focus on being different by capturing their attention with funny emails.